Meniscus tear: Pathophysiology

 The force distribution is across the knee joint, increasing force concentration on the cartilage and other joint structures.

 Damage to the meniscus due to rotational forces directed to a flexed knee (as may occur with twisting sports) is the usual underlying mechanism of injury.
-A valgus force applied to a flexed knee with the foot planted and the femur rotated externally can result in a lateral meniscus tear.
-A varus force applied to the flexed knee when the foot is planted and the femur rotated internally result in a tear of the medial meniscus.
+A valgus force applied to a flexed knee with the foot planted and the femur rotated internally can result in a medial meniscus tear.
+A varus force applied to the flexed knee when the foot is planted and the femur rotated externally result in a tear of the lateral meniscus.

 Tears produce rough surfaces inside the knee, which cause catching, locking, buckling, pain, or a combination of these symptoms.
 Abnormal loading patterns and rough surfaces inside the knee, especially when coupled with return to sports, significantly increase the risk of developing arthritis if not already present.

 Anatomy

 The menisci are C-shaped wedges of fibrocartilage located between the tibial plateau and femoral condyles.
 The menisci contain 70% type I collagen.
 The larger semilunar medial meniscus is attached more firmly than the loosely fixed, more circular lateral meniscus.
 The anterior and posterior horns of both menisci are secured to the tibial plateaus.
 Anteriorly, the transverse ligament connects the 2 menisci; posteriorly, the meniscofemoral ligament helps stabilize the posterior horn of the lateral meniscus to the femoral condyle.
 The coronary ligaments connect the peripheral meniscal rim loosely to the tibia.
 Although the lateral collateral ligament (LCL) passes in close proximity, the lateral meniscus has no attachment to this structure.

 The joint capsule attaches to the entire periphery of each meniscus but adheres more firmly to the medial meniscus.
 An interruption in the attachment of the joint capsule to the lateral meniscus, forming the popliteal hiatus, allows the popliteus tendon to pass through to its femoral attachment site.
 Contraction by the popliteus during knee flexion pulls the lateral meniscus posteriorly, avoiding entrapment within the joint space.
 The medial meniscus does not have a direct muscular connection.
 The medial meniscus may shift a few millimeters, while the less stable lateral meniscus may move at least 1 cm.

 In 1978, Shrive et al. reported that the collagen fibers of the menisci are oriented in a circumferential pattern.
 When a compressive force is applied in the knee joint, a tensile force is transmitted to the menisci.
 The femur attempts to spread the menisci anteroposteriorly in extension and mediolaterally in flexion.
 Shrive et al. further studied the effects of a radial cut in the peripheral rim of the menisci during loading.
 In joints with intact menisci, the force was applied through the menisci and articular cartilage; however, a lesion in the peripheral rim disrupted the normal mechanics of the menisci and allowed it to spread when a load was applied.
 The load now was distributed directly to the articular cartilage.
 In light of these findings, it is essential to preserve the peripheral rim during partial meniscectomy to avoid irreversible disruption of the structure's hoop tension capability.